This is a great recipe for fish,

-for even the most fussy of eaters including reluctant fish eaters.
+great for fussy eaters.
 I often recommend it as the best fish recipe ever as these are really delicious ‘meatballs’.

-The fish used is tuna; a great option for those who find oily fish too strong.
+It is made with fresh or frozen tuna; a great option for those who find oily fish too strong.
 Its also more ‘meaty’ in texture than some other fish, which makes it perfect for these meatballs.
 Tuna also doesn’t have a distinctive colour (like salmon), which might suit some kids.
 The key is to use tuna that’s freshly caught or frozen quickly and it should have absolutely no ‘fishy taste or smell’.

 400 g tuna